rda0/ansible-role-virtual/README.markdown

 - `virtual_disk_size_boot`: the size of the boot lv (min `512M`, the default)
 - `virtual_disk_vg`: the volume group where `<hostname>-root` (and optional `<hostname>-boot`) LVs will be created
 - `virtual_disk_fs`: the default filesystem to be used for additional `virtual_disks` with mount points
-- `virtual_disks`: optional parameter to create lvs for other mount points
+- `virtual_disks`: optional parameter to create disks for other mount points
 - `virtual_guest_name`: the geuests name used in libvirt and virsh (example: `virsh start <virtual_guest_name>`), use the short hostname
 - `virtual_cpus`: amount of virtual cpus
 - `virtual_memory`: memory in MB